sosoftmanruszak/hello-rest-app/README.md

 Before running application you have to:
  * install node LTS version 12.14.1.
- * install node modules.
+ * install node modules and gulp-cli.
 You can do this by running `make install` command in project's main directory.

+NOTE: Package gulp-cli will be installed globally.
+To uninstall it run `make uninstall`

 ## Getting Started